Setono/SyliusImageOptimizerPlugin/README.md

 Optimize the images in your Sylius store!
 Works only with [kraken.io](https://kraken.io) at the moment, but will work with other vendors in the future.

+Have you seen this message from Google page speed tools: ["Serve images in next-gen formats"](https://web.dev/uses-webp-images/), this is the plugin to use.

+It will **both** optimize your jpegs, but also convert them to webp and serve the webp images to browsers that [support webp](https://developers.google.com/speed/webp/faq#which_web_browsers_natively_support_webp) (i.e. Chrome).

 ## Installation

 ### Step 1: Download the plugin